Balan-Bihul Rural Municipality

 Balan-Bihul is a rural municipality in Saptari District in Province No. 2 of south-eastern Nepal.
 At the time of the 2017 Nepal census it had a population of 26,068 people living in 6,560 individual households.
-There are six village development committees (wards) malhaniya, belhi, mauwha, sehra, madirwala tol etc. lies under this gaupalika.
+There are six village development committees (wards) malhaniya, (belhi Muslim tol before ruling Hansu Miya)., mauwha, sehra, madirwala tol etc. lies under this gaupalika.